-The Bachelor of Science in Architecture programme is accredited by the Board of Architects Malaysia (LAM), Malaysian Institute of Architect (PAM) and recognised by Public Service Department (JPA).
+The Bachelor of Science in Architecture with Honours programme is accredited by the Board of Architects Malaysia (LAM), Malaysian Institute of Architect (PAM) and recognised by Public Service Department (JPA).
 The UTM architecture programme is the first in the country acknowledged by PAM and LAM.
-The 3 year Bachelor of Science in Architecture is accredited for LAM/PAM Part I; and the following 2 year Master of Architecture is accredited for Part II.
+The 3 years Bachelor of Science in Architecture with Honours is accredited for LAM/PAM Part I; and the following 2 years Master of Architecture is accredited for Part II.

-UTM degree holders with Bachelor of Science in Architecture followed by the degree in Master of Architecture, and 2 years' experience are eligible to sit for the LAM Part III examination in order to be registered as professional architects.
+UTM degree holders with Bachelor of Science in Architecture with Honours followed by the degree in Master of Architecture, and 2 years' experience are eligible to sit for the LAM Part III examination in order to be registered as professional architects.